Luyolo Mphithi: Political career

 On 4 April 2022, Mphithi resigned as the Federal Leader of the Democratic Alliance Youth to focus on serving the DA's Soweto constituency.

+Mphithi was appointed Shadow Minister of Human Settlements on 21 April 2023.
+Nazley Sharif succeeded him as Shadow Minister of Women, Youth and Persons with Disabilities in the Presidency.

+Mphithi was re-elected to the National Assembly at the 2024 general election.
+With the DA entering into a coalition government with the ANC, his term as a Shadow Minister came to an end.

 Awards and accolades

 Mphithi was awarded the Ernest Oppenheimer Memorial Scholarship, the Mandela Rhodes Scholarship, Mellon-Mays Undergraduate Fellowship, as well as the Mandela Washington Fellowship of the Young African Leaders Initiative.

 In 2017, he was cited by the Mail & Guardian as one of the "Top 200 Young South Africans" for his work in politics.
 In the same year, Avance Media ranked him as one of the 100 most influential young South Africans in politics.